jordanallain/tic-tac-toe/README.md

   the menu button right aligned but it would go off the edge of the screen just a bit.
 I fixed the problem by adding margin to the right of the button.
 - Having more trouble with margin on certain elements.
 Will put it aside for now.
+- Biggest problem so far is building an array with the X's and O's from the board in the correct index.